MetroCast Network Management Policy

 How does MetroCast apply the FCC's Open Internet Policies?

 MetroCast provides Internet services to customers located in New Hampshire, Maine, Connecticut, Pennsylvania, Maryland, Virginia, and South Carolina.
-Our Internet services are provided over MetroCast's hybrid fiber optic-coaxial cable network, which also delivers video and voice services to our customers.
+Our Internet services are provided over MetroCast's hybrid fiber optic-coaxial cable and fiber-to-the-home networks, which also delivers video and voice services to our customers.
 We are committed to providing our Internet services as an open platform for innovation, investment, job creation, economic growth, competition, and free expression.

 Internet Service Speeds